-At the Eugene and Agnes E. Meyer Foundation, we seek to invest in solutions that fundamentally shift these systems toward racial equity – when race no longer predicts access, opportunities, how one fares and who thrives.
+At the Meyer Foundation, we seek to invest in solutions that fundamentally shift these systems toward racial equity – when race no longer predicts access, opportunities, how one fares and who thrives.
 This is the work of systems change – transforming structures, policies, practices, laws and/or their underlying power dynamics and narratives to eliminate racial disparities and achieve racial equity.

 Click here or on the image to the right to learn more.

 As articulated in our Advancing Equity strategy, we have four interconnected goals in the areas of housing, education, employment, and asset building.
 With the help of our community and grantee partners, we’ve defined four types of systems change efforts in which we seek to invest within our goal areas.
 We believe that systems change efforts are most attainable and effective when organizations and collaboratives apply a mix of these strategies based upon what’s most responsive to their constituents.
 We seek to invest in these systems change efforts to ensure long-lasting, measurable improvements in housing, education, employment, and asset building for economically disadvantaged people, particularly people of color:

 - Culture Change – Shifting the attitudes, values, beliefs, and aspirations of the Greater Washington region toward racial equity.

 - Institutional Change – Using the best available data, evidence, and models to generate sustainable improvements in ideas and practices that govern institutions and currently have a disproportionate negative impact on people and communities of color.

 - Policy Change & Reform – Influencing policymakers to reform or enact laws to mitigate and eradicate the consequences of systemic racism and promote racial justice and equity.